tanxh33/visualise-dijkstra/README.md

-# Dijkstra's Shortest Path Algorithm Visualisation
+# Visualisation of Dijkstra's Shortest Path Algorithm

-A web application for Final Year Project - Development of a Software Application for Teaching Computer Networking
+A web application for my Final Year Project - Development of a Software Application for Teaching Computer Networking

 Work in progress.
 Needs refactoring!

-Built in JavaScript (for now), with [MaterializeCSS](https://materializecss.com/).
+Built in JavaScript, with [MaterializeCSS](https://materializecss.com/).